• Skip to primary navigation

 To make the sauce, add butter to the pan first.
 Once melted, add onion and garlic and cook until fragrant.
 Now add wine and cook for a couple of minutes.
 Next add heavy cream and once the liquid is simmering, add cooked orzo, salt and 1 teaspoon of Italian seasoning.

 You are now ready to add feta to the dish!
+Use crumbled feta and sprinkle generously on top of orzo.

-What goes well with Shrimp Orzo
+What goes well with Mediterranean Shrimp Orzo

 In case your family isn't begging for more by the time dinner is over, this shrimp orzo pasta reheats well for lunch the next day!